IoC-Sunderland/IoC-Blog/index.md

 ## Institute of Coding (IoC) Sunderland

-Keep informed on all IoC (Institue of Coding) activities happening in and around Sunderland.
+Keeping you informed on all IoC (Institue of Coding) activities happening in and around Sunderland.

 ### Coding 101 - 2nd October 2019